rolling-scopes-school/js-fe-course-en/tasks/CV(markdown)/CV(HTML+CSS+Markdown).md

 # "CV.
 HTML, CSS & Git Basics"

 ## Task
-Your task is to create your own CV using HTML and Css.
+Your task is to create your own CV using HTML and CSS.

 ### Repository Requirements:
 1. Continue working in the repository `rsschool-cv` created during the previous task [CV.Markdown](./CV(markdown).md)